vuepress/vuepress-plugin-blog/docs/README.md

 - title: Client APIs
   details: Simple client APIs make it easier for you to write a blog theme.

-footer: MIT Licensed | Copyright © 2018-present Evan You
+footer: MIT Licensed | Copyright © 2019-present ULIVZ
 ---

 ## Install